Wei Shihao

-Wei Shihao (韦世豪 (Wéi Shìháo); born 8 April 1995) is a Chinese professional footballer who currently plays for and captains Chinese Super League club Guangzhou F.C. as a right-footed left winger.
+Wei Shihao (韦世豪 (Wéi Shìháo); born 8 April 1995) is a Chinese professional footballer who plays as a winger for Chinese Super League club Chengdu Rongcheng and the China national team.

 Club career

 Wei Shihao started his football career when he joined Shandong Luneng's youth academy in 2005.
 He was deemed as a high potential player and was listed in a Bleacher Report article titled "Eight Teenagers Who Should Be on Every Big Club's Radar."
 In December 2012, he was recommended to Eredivisie giants Ajax for a trial along with Wang Chengkuai by former Ajax manager and youth scout Henk ten Cate, who managed for Shandong during the 2012 season.
 However, Shandong subsequently refused Ajax's trial request, forcing Wei to stay at the club.

 In September 2013, Wei refused to sign a professional contract with Shandong and joined Segunda Divisão side Boavista's youth academy on a free transfer.
 He signed a new two-year contract with the club in June 2014 and was then promoted to the first team, whose application for participation in the Primeira Liga was approved.
 On 14 September 2014, Wei made his debut for the club in a 1–0 win against Académica de Coimbra, coming on as a substitute for Christian Pouga in the 50th minute.